 “No trick.”
 Doil’s relief was heavy on his voice.
 He sounded a little unsteady.
 “I can’t believe I actually found you.
 The odds against…”

-“Blood and balance, it is you!”
-Kiluron exclaimed, barreled down the passage and nearly getting a torch in the face as he swept Doil into an awkward, hunched embrace.
+“Blood and Balance, it is you!”
+Kiluron exclaimed, barreling down the passage and nearly getting a torch in the face as he swept Doil into an awkward, hunched embrace.
 “I don’t think I’ve ever been happier to see such an ugly face in my life.”
 Then he pulled away, embarrassed, and his mind already working ahead.
 “Unless…please tell me you’re not lost, too.
 What’s going on?
 Why are you even here?”

 Doil was beaming, although his face was still pale and grimy in the harsh torchlight.
-“Long story, my lord.
+“Long story, my Lord.
 I couldn’t get back to Merolate, so I decided to come and rescue you.
 But yes, I do know how to get out of these caves.
 Is Fetrina with you?
 Oh, good, there she is.”
 Fetrina has crawled into view, realizing from the voices that this was not, in fact, a cave dragon ready to consume her and Kiluron.
 “Come on, let’s get out of here,” Doil urged.

 “I would have gotten out, you know,” he remarked to Doil, who was reading in his accustomed chair.
 “I was moving in the right direction.”

 Doil looked up, smiling wryly.
 “Of course, my lord.
 I’ll remember that for next time.”